Doctoral study supervisors

 The following guidelines apply to doctoral students whose doctoral study right begins on or after August 1, 2026, and, starting August 1, 2026, also to doctoral students whose doctoral study right began on or before January 1, 2026, if there are changes to their supervisors.
 These guidelines are based on Degree Regulations 36§ and the Vice Rector’s decision on the operating principles of the University of Jyväskylä Graduate School (March 27, 2026).

-Each doctoral student must have at least two supervisors appointed by the dean, one of whom is the supervisor-in-charge.
-All supervisors must hold a doctoral degree and have sufficient academic merits.
+Each doctoral student must have at least two supervisors appointed by the dean, one of whom shall be the personal supervisor-in-charge.
+All supervisors must hold a doctoral degree and have sufficient academic merit.

-The supervisory team must possess sufficient expertise and ensure continuity.
-The supervisors’ academic merits must be relevant to the research topic of the dissertation.
-At least one supervisor at the level of docent must have an employment relationship with the University of Jyväskylä that continues until the estimated completion date of the dissertation, or must be on a tenure-track path.
+The supervisory team must have sufficient expertise and continuity.
+The supervisors’ academic merits must be relevant to the dissertation topic.
+At least one supervisor at the docent level must have an employment relationship with the University of Jyväskylä that continues until the estimated completion date of the dissertation or be on a tenure track.

 Supervisor-in-charge: